BritishWerewolf/blogs-md-easy/README.md

 #### Comments
 It's possible to add comments to the meta section, by starting a line with either `#` or `//`.
-Comments will be parsed and the leading comment prefix will be removed, however this is superfluous as they will be replaced with None during parsing, and susequently removed.
+Comments will be parsed and the leading comment prefix will be removed, however this is superfluous as they will be replaced with None during parsing, and subsequently removed.
 ```md
 :meta
 // This is a comment.